 Facebook is pretty much dead to the younger generation (to the under 19/20 year olds).
 Why?
 We’re on it.
 They don’t want their family members to see what they’re doing.
 They have accounts but they don’t use it actively.
 They use the messaging app.
 Facebook split out their messaging app because the younger generation predominately uses that alone.
 They are not as stupid as we think.
 They are fully aware that if they post something on Facebook it may end up in the wrong hands.

 Alive and kicking for the younger generation.
-They feel there is a sense of anonymity around Tumblr that they don’t get on social network.
+They feel there is a sense of anonymity around Tumblr that they don’t get on social networks.
 Tumblr is where you are your true self.
-We don’t particularly use tumblr.
+We don’t particularly use Tumblr.